zkutalik/ssimp_software/doc/manual.md

 ### More background on method

-For more details on *summary statistics imputation*, see [Rüeger et al. (2017)](https://wjournals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1007371.
+For more details on *summary statistics imputation*, see [Rüeger et al. (2018A)](https://wjournals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1007371).
+[Rüeger et al. (2018B)](https://doi.org/10.1101/203927) describes a method to manipulate the LD matrix in order to account for ancestry admixture.

 Most of our extended method builds on [Pasaniuc et al. (2014)](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btu416).